luixv/dirtyroad/htdocs/dirtyroad/wp-content/themes/exs/readme.txt

 Source: https://exsthemewp.com/free-images/

 == Changelog ==
+= 1.3.8, May 20, 2021 =
++ New center aligned blog layout
++ New Customizer option for post meta text color

 = 1.3.7, April 26, 2021 =
 * Fixes for youtube lightbox selector
 * Fixes for TAB navigation for mobile menu